natedey/RINRUS-oldpublic/README.md

 # RINRUS

-Residue Interaction Network-based ResidUe Selector (RINRUS) is a QM-cluster model building tool which starts from a raw PDB file.
-After seriers procedures, important residues for certain chemical reactions will be selected and trimmed PDB files as well as quantum mechanics (QM) input files will be generated.
+Residue Interaction Network-based ResidUe Selector (RINRUS) is a QM-cluster model building tool.
+Starting from a raw PDB file, after running a series of preparation tasks, the tool will
+- select important residues for chemical reactions, and
+- generate trimmed PDB files with the corresponding quantum chemical inputs.

 ## Installation